Good Wound Care is a premium wound management service that comes to you.

 Founded and operated by Donna Nair, an experienced advanced practice nurse, Good Wound Care provides complex assessment and management of hard to heal wounds and chronic oedema.
 We service the Geelong and Ballarat communities and offer a Telehealth wound care service across Victoria.

 Good Wound Care was established in 2019 with a simple vision to provide easier access to quality wound and lymphoedema services and is unique by combining these clinical portfolios.
+The service is a team approach, from our growing number of nursing and allied consultants, to reception, admin and IT.

 Our mission is to empower people’s ownership and enhance their self-caring or decision-making capacity for their chronic wound or lymphoedema.
 Good Wound Care exists to help you achieve your specific goal, whatever that may be.